nirvanasupermind/termite/architecture.md

-# Data and memory
+Nte: In this document, nonary numbers are represented with prefix of 0n

-Termite uses a tryte of 8 trits and a word of 16 trits.
-Termite has a 16-trit address space which can address 3^16 (43046721) trytes of memory.
+Termite's ISA is loosely based on early versions of ARM, but entirely ternary.
+Termite uses trytes (ternary bytes) of 8 trits (ternary digits), and little-endian words of 16 trits.
+Addresses are 1 word long, so Termite can address 3^16 = 43046721 trytes of memory.

 # Registers
 The processor has 27 general 16-trit registers (`r0`-`r26`). `r25` is also referred to as `lr`, the link register. `r26` is also referred to as `pc`, the program counter.

-The current program status registers (CPSR) has the following 16 trits.
+The current program status register (`cpsr`) has the following 16 trits.
 * `s` (trit 0): Three's complement sign flag, 0 = negative, 1 = zero, 2 = positive
 * `c` (trit 1): Carry flag
+* trits 2-15: Unused

 # Instructions
 |Opcode|Mnemonic|Description                     |Action                        |Flags affected|